 It is during this stage that the male child is beginning to carve an identity for himself.
 It is quite important for him to protect this identity of his.

 Just as it applies in the animal kingdom where strength is the ultimate backing for identity, the instinctive craving for identity drives him to strengthen his physique and broaden his frame as he strides along the streets, thereby creating a perception of a strong and confident personality.

 Educational psychologists posit that the strict regimen and routine associated with body-building activities give the teenage male a sense of structure which is important to his overall mental health and development.

-Some even argue that the attraction to growing a stronger and larger body is innate.
+Some even argue that the attraction to growing a stronger and bigger muscle is innate.
 This activity presents an opportunity for setting a tangible set of measurable short term goals, whose achievement creates a sense of self-belief and confidence.

 Gym is fun:

 Have you ever been to the gym?
 I have, and I can assure you it is fun.
 It is a place where peers with similar physical goals can meet and interact.

 The feeling of camaraderie that exists in a gym environment is a strong magnet for teenagers and young adults alike.